Original air date: May 9, 1988

 - Combat Medic: Doctor Crusher, with her prescription of a phaser set to kill.

-- Darker and Edgier: As noted above, this is an unusual TNG episode.
+- Darker and Edgier: This is an unusual TNG episode.
 Besides the graphic violence during the climax, the tone is consistently tense, the threat quite insidious, and Starfleet officers are basically shooting at each other.

 - Deadpan Snarker: When Worf asks if he's all right, Geordi replies that if he could see, he'd be seeing stars.